 - wide shape and size availability

-However, legislation in many countries including the US have mandated phasing out the incandescent bulb for more energy efficient options such as compact fluorescent lamps and LED lamps, However, there has been much resistance to these policies owing to the low cost of incandescent bulbs, the instant availability of light and concerns of mercury contamination with CFLs.
+Unfortunately for the incandescent bulb, legislation in many countries, including the US, has mandated phasing it out for more energy-efficient options such as compact fluorescent lamps and LED lamps.
+There has been much resistance, however, to these policies owing to the low cost of incandescent bulbs, the instant availability of light and concerns of mercury contamination with CFLs.